 Help your students learn to identify and talk about their emotions!
-This set includes three essential components: the I Feel Chart and Emotion Icons which will help your student identify their emotions and build their emotion vocabulary.
-The How Do I Feel Chart which will help students recognize the degree of emotion they are feeling and how that level of emotion can cause unintended behavior.
-The Emotion/Reaction chart which will help students in a concrete manner understand how their emotions can drive their behavior.
+This set includes 3 essential components: the I Feel Chart and Emotion Icons which will help your student identify their emotions and build their emotion vocabulary.
+The How Do I Feel Chart will help students recognize the degree of emotion they are feeling.
+The Emotion/Reaction chart that will help students in a concrete manner understand how their emotions can drive their behavior.
 The goal of this set is to build emotional awareness and emotional regulation skills.

 This set includes:

-- Emotions Picture Cards: Happy, Sad, Angry, Bored, Surprised, Confused, Depressed, Embarrassed, Excited, Frustrated, Just Fine, Nervous, Proud, Scared, Sick, Tired, I have, I am, Hug, I love you.
-This set also includes four blank faces to make your own feelings.
+- Emotions Picture Cards: Happy, Sad, Angry, Bored, Surprised, Confused, Depressed, Embarrassed, Excited, Frustrated, Just Fine, Nervous, Proud, Scared, Sick, Tired, I have, I am, Hug and I love you.
+This set also includes four blank faces to make your own emotions.

 - I Feel Chart